KKR beat Delhi to reach IPL final

 But when Nitish Rana (13 off 12) fell to Anrich Nortje, it sparked one of the most incredible collapses in the history of franchise cricket.

-Gill was dismissed by Avesh Khan before Dinesh Karthik was bowled by Rabada and England's T20 captain Eoin Morgan by Nortje, both of them falling for a duck.
+Gill was dismissed by Avesh Khan before Dinesh Karthik was bowled by Rabada and England's limited-overs captain Eoin Morgan by Nortje, both of them falling for a duck.

 With seven needed off the final over, spinner Ashwin took the wickets of Shakib Al Hasan and Sunil Narine, who also remarkably went without scoring.